utk-dev/AttendanceV2/README.md

 Linux executable is available [here](https://github.com/utk-dev/AttendanceV2/releases/tag/v0.1-alpha) (with instructions).
 Windows binary is available [here](https://github.com/utk-dev/AttendanceV2/releases/tag/v0.2-alpha) (with instructions).

 You can also compile this project yourself.
 It requires you to enable C++11 flag in your compiler (Currently only g++ and minGW have been tested).
-No external libraries are required for now.
+Curses library is used to securely take password inputs and it needs to be installed if compiling the code from source.

 ## Contribute